-There will always be occasions when you need to transfer a file from your phone to your PC, and there are numerous methods available on android which allow you to do so.
-Like, Bluetooth, cloud storage, USB connection, wi-fi, Hotspot, and various other ways.
+There will always be occasions when you need to transfer a file from your phone to your PC, and numerous methods on Android allow you to do so.
+Bluetooth, cloud storage, USB connection, Wi-Fi, Hotspots, and various other ways.
 But they can be slow or unsuitable for sending large files.
-So, in today’s issue, we’ll learn about the android FTP server.
+So, in today’s issue, we’ll learn about the Android FTP server.

 FTP (File Transfer Protocol) | What Does It Mean?